Security Model

 :ro. - Do not mount credential directories.
 Avoid

-~/.ssh,~/.aws,~/.gnupg, and similar paths. - Treat runtime login as sensitive.
+~/.ssh,~/.aws,~/.gnupg, and similar paths. jackin’ warns and asks for confirmation when it detects these, but avoiding them entirely is the safest approach. - Treat runtime login as sensitive.
 If you authenticate inside the runtime, assume the agent can read that state.

-- Review agent repos before loading.
-The Dockerfile defines what the runtime contains.
+- Review role repos before loading.
+The Dockerfile defines what the runtime contains. jackin’ prompts for trust confirmation on first use of third-party agents, but you should inspect the repository yourself before confirming.

 - Use